Saturday 23 May 2026, 4pm

 Cambridge Philharmonic Orchestra

-Conductor Otis Ekinodo-Lineham
+Conductor Otis Enokido-Lineham

 A concert of bold voices and fearless invention.
 We open with the stormy, impassioned overture to The Wreckers, Ethel Smyth’s opera set on the rugged Cornish coast.
 With sweeping melodies and dark intensity, this powerful curtain-raiser announces Smyth as one of the great unsung heroines of British music.